BEAUJOLAIS

 2019 Morgon Passerelle 577 is the blend of the best cuvees selected from Cote du Puy.
 Powerful stuff, yellow plums (mirabelles) and morello cherries on the nose, crushed rocks, spicy, strong structure, and backbone, long finish.
 Superb stuff to be cellared for 8-10 years.
 95+p.

-Thivin - a cult producer in Odenas, Cote de Brouilly.
+Thivin - is cult producer in Odenas, Cote de Brouilly.
 Zaccharie bottling is the property's flagship and comes from the best plots in the vineyards of La Chapelle and Godefroy, situated at the mountain of Cote de Brouilly.
 Fifty years old vines, manual harvest, vinified partly with whole bunches, nine months in French oak.
 2019 vintage tasted like Burgundy wine of excellent quality, coming from Chambolle Musigny, Nuits St. Georges, or Vosne Romanée.
 Coffee beans, expresso, and cherries are expressive, complex, vibrant, luscious, and creamy.
 Long-lasting finish.
 Sheer beauty.
 Awesome stuff!
 96-97p.

 20220614 140219